 We believe that everybody can play an active role in assisting their senior/vulnerable relatives, friends or neighbours by checking there aren’t any tax issues worrying them or that they should be addressing.
 If they do have concerns knowing where to signpost them, either to a charity or a tax professional, can ensure any potential issues are dealt with swiftly, with minimal hassle and tax cost.

-To discuss any tax questions, please do not hesitate to contact Jessica Sanders or one of the Tax team who will be more than happy to assist.
+To discuss any tax questions, please do not hesitate to contact Jessica Fyfe or one of the Tax team who will be more than happy to assist.